-Coville Apartments and Memory Care
+Coville Assisted Living and Memory Care Community

 Coville’s unique design organizes suites on each floor around a central hub, consisting of a living room, kitchen and dining room/multi-purpose room.
 This helps to provide a home-like feeling of safety and security to Coville’s beautiful, recently renovated spaces, where residents enjoy the comforts of home in a communal setting.